-The FY 2022 Budget will advance these goals by allowing the CDFI Fund to administer and fully staff all programs including those that are authorized by Congress but do not require annual appropriations (i.e., the NMTC Program).
+The FY 2023 Budget will advance the CDFI Fund's current goals by allowing the CDFI Fund to administer all programs including those that are authorized by Congress but do not require annual appropriations (i.e., the NMTC Program).
 In addition, the CDFI Fund will continue to conduct ongoing program compliance for prior-year award recipients for all programs.

 The Budget request is also intended to cover the cost to administer certification of CDFIs, as required by the Riegle Act, as well as Community Development Entities (CDEs), as required by the NMTC program.
-CDFI certification is a prerequisite for eligibility for the BG Program, the SDL Program and the Capital Magnet Fund (CMF), as well as other federal programs outside of the CDFI Fund.
+CDFI certification is a prerequisite for eligibility for the CDFI and NACA Program(s), the BG Program, the SDL Program and the Capital Magnet Fund (CMF), as well as other federal programs outside of the CDFI Fund.
 CDE certification is a prerequisite for eligibility for the NMTC program.

-The Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (P. L. 116-260) provided \$3 billion to the CDFI Fund to CDFIs deliver immediate assistance in communities impacted by the COVID-19 pandemic.
-In the spring of FY 2021, the CDFI Fund plans to award \$1.25 billion of these funds through its newly established CDFI Rapid Response Program (CDFI RRP), which is designed to quickly deploy capital to CDFIs through a streamlined application and review process.
-Through the CDFI RRP, CDFIs will be provided with resources necessary to respond to the economic impacts of the COVID-19 pandemic in distressed and underserved communities and people.
+The Coronavirus Response and Relief Supplemental Appropriations Act, 2021 (P. L. 116-260) provided \$3 billion to the CDFI Fund to help CDFIs deliver immediate assistance in communities impacted by the COVID-19 pandemic.
+In the spring of FY 2021, the CDFI Fund awarded \$1.25 billion of these funds through its newly established CDFI Rapid Response Program (CDFI RRP), which was designed to quickly deploy capital to CDFIs through a streamlined application and review process.
+Through the CDFI RRP, CDFIs were provided with resources necessary to respond to the economic impacts of the COVID-19 pandemic in distressed and underserved communities and people.